aureleq/muRataSigfox/README.md

 ## Next steps

 * Create your own application based on PushButton or ATCommand template
-* Load both LoRa and Sigfox stacks on same module to switch between both technologies (coming next)
+* Load both LoRa and Sigfox stacks on same module to switch between both technologies.
+Refer to: https://github.com/aureleq/SigfoxLoRa_Murata